 Local adaptation of both the grain amplitude and spatial frequency limits is supported by selecting template and scaling factors based on the average sample value I over 8×8 blocks (non-overlapping).
 As explained in subclause 7.2.4.2, this has some hardware cost implications, needing a 7-line buffer to compute the 8×8 average.
-Template and scaling factor selection can make use of pre-computed look-up tables (LUTs) driven by intensity I, the scaling factor LUT being a representation of the scaling function (e.g. see scaling function f(I) in
+Template and scaling factor selection can make use of pre-computed look-up tables (LUTs) driven by intensity I, the scaling factor LUT being a representation of the scaling function (e.g. see scaling function f(I) in Figure 17